Trampolene (band)

-In October 2022, Trampolene were main support for The Libertines at five shows on their European tour.

-Trampolene's third album Love No Less Than a Queen was released on 3 September 2021 and entered the UK Official Independent Albums Chart at number 5, number 1 in the Independent Breakers Chart, number 12 in the Official Vinyl Chart and number 20 in the Official Album Sales Chart in the UK Official Chart.

-Trampolene's debut full-length album Swansea to Hornsey was released on 27 October 2017 and was number 10 on The Independents 30 best albums of 2017 list.
-They released a 28-track double album compilation of their 2013–2017 Pocket Album EPs entitled Pick a Pocket or Two on 7 September 2018, which entered the UK Official Independent Breakers Chart at number 10.
+Trampolene have achieved two number one UK Official Album Breakers Chart albums, and reached the top ten in the Official Independent Chart several times.

+The band have toured the UK extensively, including sold out shows at the iconic 100 Club and Scala in London, Deaf Institute, Manchester and Clwb Ifor Bach in Cardiff.
+They have played shows in Europe including Paris, Berlin, Amsterdam and Milan.

-On 25 February 2022 Trampolene headlined Swansea Arena.
+On 25 February 2022 Trampolene headlined and sold out the opening of Swansea Arena, and released their show as a live album entitled Live from Swansea Arena.

-Trampolene returned to Paris to play Supersonic in April 2022 and in May they supported Peter Doherty at London's KOKO, Birmingham Town Hall and Cambridge Junction.

 History

 2013–2015: Early years

-Trampolene are named after the Julian Cope song "Trampolene".
-They formed in their hometown of Swansea - Jones and Thomas having met when playing for the Football Association of Wales and Jones knew drummer "Mr Williams" from college.
+Trampolene are named after Julian Cope's 1987 song "Trampolene".
+They formed in their hometown of Swansea - Jones and Thomas having met when playing for the Football Association of Wales and Jones knew drummer "Mr Williams" from school.

 They moved to a flat in London with the idea of it being a 24/7 creative work factory, like Andy Warhol's Factory, where no internet was allowed, and they invited artists to come round and share ideas and talk about songwriting, poetry, painting and society in general.
-Jack roadied for Palma Violets and the Strypes in 2013.
-Although Jack suffers from Crohn's disease resulting in regular hospital appointments for treatment, the band began to play gigs across the country, gaining support from people such as Ray Davies, journalists Pete Paphides and Caitlin Moran, and musicians Carl Barât and Nick Hodgson.
+Jones roadied for Palma Violets and the Strypes in 2013.
+Although Jones suffers from Crohn's disease resulting in regular hospital appointments for treatment, the band began to play gigs across the country, gaining support from people such as Ray Davies of the Kinks, journalists Pete Paphides and Caitlin Moran, and musicians Carl Barât and Nick Hodgson.

-Through mi7 Records they released limited edition 7" singles "My Bourgeoisie Girl/ Under the Strobe Light" and "You Do Nothing For Me/ Adrenaline" in 2013.
-"Under the Strobe Light" made them online music magazine Louder than War 's New Band of the Day.
-Following the release of download-only single "I Don't Know" in early 2014, the Guardian called Trampolene "the saviours of indie guitar music".
-This was followed in April 2014 by their first downloadable "Pocket Album" (5 songs and 1 poem) "Alcohol Kiss" which was also released as a three track limited edition single.
+Through mi7 Records they released limited edition 7" singles "My Bourgeoisie Girl"/"Under the Strobe Light" and "You Do Nothing for Me"/"Adrenaline" in 2013.
+"Under the Strobe Light" made them online music magazine Louder Than War's New Band of the Day.
+Following the release of download-only single "I Don't Know" in early 2014, The Guardian called Trampolene "the saviours of indie guitar music".
+This was followed in April 2014 by their first downloadable "Pocket Album" (5 songs and 1 poem) "Alcohol Kiss" which was also released as a three track limited edition single and also available on a very limited number of USB wristbands featuring music, typed lyrics and Wayne Thomas's oil paintings.
 They toured throughout the year across the UK and also in France, finishing the year supporting Carl Barât & the Jackals on New Year's Eve at the Macbeth in Hoxton, London.